Cycling74/min-api/doc/GuideToWritingObjects.md

 };
 ```

-And an example the uses multiple of these optional arguments might look like this:
+And an example that uses multiple of these optional arguments might look like this:

 ```c++
 attribute<symbol> mode {